cdorst/Benchmarks.EntitySerialization/README.md

 ## Conclusion

-byte[] block-copy serialization outperformed other methods in terms of data-size, serialization runtime, and API request-response runtime.
+byte[] (especially ReadOnlyMemory/Span) serialization outperforms other methods in terms of data-size, serialization runtime, and API request-response runtime.

 The resultant Data Table indicates that the in-memory ASP.NET Core server is less performant in handling object results (with or without a Formatter attribute) than when handling IActionResults